Know before you go

 Staying home is the best way to reduce the risk of getting or spreading COVID-19.
 Every interaction you have adds to the overall risk for everyone.

-Consider if you must go to an outing.
+Consider if you must go somewhere where other people are.

 If you must go out, wear a face covering, clean your hands often, and stay 6 feet apart from anyone who doesn’t live with you.

 Think about who will be there, what will be happening, and where you will be.

 - People over age 60 or have chronic medical conditions are at greatest risk.

 - Keep a small and stable number of people you interact with.

 - The fewer people involved, the safer.
 Gatherings of more than 2 households (up to 2 people total) are not permitted.

 - It's safest when everyone wears face coverings.
 People may not wear them if there is food, drink, or lots of physical activity.

 - People from different households should keep at least 6 feet apart.